sjmulder/rng/README.md

 # rng

-Copy a range of lines from standard input to standard output.
+Copy ranges of lines from standard input to standard output.

 ## Synopsis